 Soon after, Pojoaque was devastated by smallpox, drought, and the encroaching non-Indian settler population.
 In 1900 the last Cacique (Pueblo Spiritual Leader) died, and the Governor Jose Antonio Tapia left the reservation to seek employment elsewhere, the rest of the pueblo scattered to neighboring pueblos and the Pueblo of Pojoaque was once again deserted.

 In 1934 the Commissioner of Indian Affairs called for all Tribal members to return to the area or else the Pojoaque lands would be dissolved under the Indian Re-Organization Act.
 14 members of the Tapia, Villarial, Romero and later the Gutierez/Montoya families returned and were awarded land grants.
-By 1836 the Pueblo of Pojoaque became federally recognized with an enrollment of 263 members.
+In 1946 the Pueblo of Pojoaque Reservation received federal recognition with an enrollment of 263 tribal members.